decentraland/worlds-content-server/README.md

 For a deployment to be accepted by this server, the wallet deploying must own a DCL name.

+When the scene doesn't specify the name of the world in `scene.json`, the first owned DCL name (in alphabetical order) will be used.
+When the scene does specify one, that name must be owned by the wallet signing the deployment.

 ## Deploying using the CLI tool

 Once your signer address is added to the allow-list, then you should be able to deploy to this server.
 The recommended approach is by the CLI tool.
 You must specify the URL of this server as `--content-server` to make it work, like this: